MvWouden/beeware-python-playground/README.md

-# modern-python-setup
+# beeware-python-playground

-A modern python setup, complete with CI, testing, linting, static analysis which is dockerized.
+A BeeWare playground.

 ## Commands